zwap-in/sqs-mega-python/README.md

 Both `SqsPublisher` and `SnsPublisher` implement the `publish_payload` method, that will encode and publish any payload type to Amazon SQS and SNS, respectively.

-By default, MEGA events and data payloads will be encoded using JSON and transmitted over plaintext.
+By default, MEGA events and data objects will be encoded using JSON and transmitted over plaintext.
 You can save network bandwidth and encode them using [BSON](http://bsonspec.org) (Binary JSON) by setting the `binary_encoding` attribute to true.

 #### Publishing a MEGA event